colintsmith/startup/notes.md

 join() joins things in a list.
 If it has a parameter it includes it between each thing in the list.

 subdomain is everything under a root domain.

+TODO: What is TLD (top level domain)

+Await causes every thing to stop until promise resolves.

+TODO: figure out regular expressions.

+The query selector for event listeners adds the listener to only the first thing that matches the selector (just the first list if your selecting lists)

+div stands for division

+DOM text content sets the child text of an element

+Java script objects are created using colons not equals.

+a href is how to create a hyperlink in HTML

+JSON are only double quotes with a colon

+DNA record type: A record = name to IP address.
+TXT maps to text value.
+SOA is how to link up DNS record to someone else (not sure on this one).
+CNAME is an alias that links to different host list.

+if you use 'function' to create a function, DO NOT USE AN EQUALS SIGN, GO STRAIGHT TO CURLY BRACES

+For CSS: if no dot, that is the actual element name.
+After the dot it is the class name

+IF NO AWAIT AND THERE IS A PROMISE, THE THING WONT WAIT FOR THE PROMISE AND WILL CONTINUE WITH REST OF CODE.